uchicago-2024-capp30239/30239-notes/00.value-of-dataviz/slides.md

 ## Course Staff

 - James Turk
+- Krisha Mehta
-- TODO
+- Sam Huang

-**All official information will be on the course site and/or Ed as appropriate.**
+**All official information will be on the course site and/or Ed.**

 ---